goodekat/LIME-diagnostics-paper/README.md

 ## Additional Information on Bullet Data

 The data used in the manuscript for the bullet comparison examples is described below.
-Note that this text is also included in the file [data/readme.txt](data/readme.txt) that is submitted with the manuscript.
+Note that this text is also included in the manuscript supporting information and the file [data/README.txt](data/README.txt) that is submitted with the manuscript.

 ### bullet-train.csv